frostburn/hewmp/README.md

 $ octaves to be pure and major thirds to be just C:P8,M3-
 ```
-### Equal Divisions of an Interval
+### <a name="equal_temperament"></a> Equal Temperament and Warts
-While it is possible to produce an equal temperament without affecting every prime (e.g. `T:compton` is 12edo that only affects `2` and `3`) there's the option to round every prime to the closest number of steps of an equal temperement with `ED:`.
+While it is possible to produce an equal temperament without affecting every prime (e.g. `T:compton` is 12edo that only affects `2` and `3`) there's the option to round every prime to the closest number of steps of an equal temperement with `ET:`.
 You can use [Wart Notation](https://en.xen.wiki/w/Val#Shorthand_notation) to specify non-standard rounding.
-The default number of divisions is 12.
+To specify another interval to divide besides the default `2` use `ED{N}` after the number of divisions and the warts.
 ```
-ED:20c
+ET:13b  $ 13edo with a flat fifth to make it compatible with Ups and Downs notation
 ```
-### Interval to Equally Divide
-Use `EDN:` to change which interval is divided equally.
-The default interval to divide is `2`.
 ```
-EDN:3
+ET:13ED3  $ Bohlen-Pierce scale
 ```
+Some equal temperaments have special names.
+Wendy Carlos' `alpha`, `beta`, `gamma`, `delta` and Bohlen-Pierce (`BP`).
+It can be fun to spell melodies and harmonies in just intonation even when using `ET:` as it allows you to untemper the music afterwards
+Warning: Large errors in the ET mapping for the prime numbers tend to compound and produce big surprises in how the music sounds compared to its spelling.
 ### Flags
 Various configs that don't take parameters go under flags `F:`.
 ```